scarpazza/home-assistant-cookbook/https.md

-# Enabling https encryption in Home Assistant Core
+# Enabling SSL encryption in Home Assistant Core

 This is work in progress.